brighthive/data-resource-api/README.md

 # Data Resource API

-An elegant, opinionated framework for generating BrightHive **Data Resources** with little or no coding involved.
+An elegant, opinionated framework for deploying BrightHive Data Resources with zero coding.

-## Purpose
+## Design Goals

-TODO: Write purpose.
+The goals of this project are to:

+- Build a framework that is capable of dynamically monitoring configur

 ## Terminology